 Under California law (which is much more generous to employees than federal law), if you are a non-exempt worker, you are entitled to meal and rest breaks: a 30-minute meal break if you work more than 5 hours in a workday, and 10 minutes break for every 4 hours you work.
 There are other requirements, though.
 If your boss doesn’t comply with break requirements, they are required to pay you one extra hour of regular pay for each day on which a break violation occurred.

 For the nitty gritty's, see below:

-If you work at least 3.5 hours in a day, you are entitled to a rest break.
+If you work at least 3.5 hours a day, you are entitled to a rest break.

-Your boss must give you a rest break of at least 10 consecutive minutes for each 4 hours worked.
+Your boss must give you a rest break of at least 10 consecutive minutes for every 4 hours worked.